What you should know

 These efforts have produced a strong safety record that has received industry recognition.
 In May 2018, Dominion Energy Ohio received the American Gas Association’s Safety Achievement Award for excellence in employee safety for large local distribution companies.
 The company has won the award — the natural gas utility trade group’s highest employee safety honor — multiple times.

 Human Performance.
 The Power Generation business group has improved safety and other metrics through a program called Human Performance, which uses a system of systemic defenses to reduce the likelihood of error.
-Those include a pre-job briefing in which colleagues identify hazards and error precursors and then discuss techniques to ensure tasks are injured without personal injury or property damage.
+Those include a pre-job briefing in which colleagues identify hazards and error precursors and then discuss techniques to ensure tasks are performed without personal injury or property damage.

 Employee and Contractor Oversight